SubratShrestha/Notes/UNSW/20T2/1521Comp/dataTypes.md

 These are even more precise with the number of bytes, and the range with 8, 16, 32, 64.

+The useful thing about them is that they have guaranteed ranges.
+Anywhere and everywhere which is unlike other datatypes.

 We only use these with low-level code like the assembly we'll be writing.
 They are more helpful with writing Operating Systems, emulators, networks, compilers, small computers where the bits and bytes need to be specific.

 Ex.
 For the low-level calculations a $2 processor needs to make inside a wash machine, which maybe can't understand values over 16-bits.